Robertk440/crank/readme.md

 * I recommend install Choco so you can have easy access to stuff like Atom
 * Always run Powershell as Admin
 * Install Git and Node to your PATH
+* Check the Sass Globbing set up for notes on caveats that apply to Windows

 ## Quick Start
 1. With pre-requites installed - open Terminal or Powershell